brynbellomy/go-luaconv/README.md

 # luaconv

-Package for converting Go values to Lua values.
+Package for converting back and forth between Go values <-> Lua values.
 For use with [github.com/yuin/gopher-lua](https://github.com/yuin/gopher-lua).

 ### Examples